pyfarm/pyfarm-agent/README.rst

 for Linux and Mac OS X are run using `Travis <https://travis-ci.org/pyfarm/pyfarm-agent>`_ while Windows testing is performed on
 `Appveyor <https://ci.appveyor.com/project/opalmer/pyfarm-agent/history>`_.
-Code coverage analysis is provided by
+Code coverage analysis is also provided by
 `Coveralls <https://coveralls.io/github/pyfarm/pyfarm-agent>`_ for Linux and Mac OS X.